 Forest Products

 Maine has 89% forest coverage, the highest in the United States

-Over $500 million in Maine forest products exported annually
+Over $200 million in foreign exports of forest products annually

+Forest Products